ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 #### Passport Model

 The passport model is so named because of its resemblance to how nations issue passports to their citizens.
 In this model, the attestation sequence is a two-step procedure.
-In the first step, an Attester conveys Evidence to a Verifier, which compares the Evidence against its appraisal policy.
-The Verifier then gives back an Attestation Result to the Attester, which simply caches it.
-In the second step, the Attester presents the Attestation Result (and possibly additional Claims/Evidence) to a Relying Party, which then compares this information against its own appraisal policy to establish the trustworthiness of the Attester.
+In the first step, an Attester conveys Evidence to a Verifier, which appraises the Evidence according to its Appraisal Policy.
+The Verifier then gives back an Attestation Result to the Attester, which caches it.
+In the second step, the Attester presents the Attestation Result (and possibly additional Claims/Evidence) to a Relying Party, which appraises this information according to its own Appraisal Policy to establish the trustworthiness of the Attester.

 ~~~~ aasvg
 .----------.                          .----------.    .---------------.